CATrainer/revu/plan.md

 ---

-This technical specification serves as your complete blueprint for building Revu.
+This technical specification serves as your complete blueprint for building Repruv.
 Each section provides the detail needed for implementation while maintaining flexibility for iterative development.
 Follow the phases sequentially, but don't hesitate to adjust based on user feedback and technical discoveries during development.